 Have a quick solo run early in the morning.
 The bright sunshine should put your biological clock in order and give your serotonin levels a boost.

 Serotonin is a hormone that balances your mood.
 It uplifts your spirit, makes you calm, and increases your focus.
 Running will also give you a healthy dose of endorphins associated with “runner’s highs.”
-Endorphins can usually keep you in a euphoric state for a couple of hours, but the satisfaction you get for finishing a run can last for days.
+Endorphins can usually keep you in a euphoric state for a couple of hours, but the satisfaction you get from finishing a run can last for days.

 Regular exercise also helps maintain or lose weight, decreasing your risk of catching a bad case of the coronavirus and depression due to weight gain.